pydatasci-repos/pydatasci/README.md

 *Initially focusing on tabular data before expanding to multi-file use cases.*
 - [Done] Compress a dataset (csv, tsv, parquet, pandas dataframe, numpy ndarray) to be analyzed.
 - [Done] Split samples by index while treating validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
-- [In progress] Preprocess splits with tunable parameters.
+- [Done] Generate hyperparameter combinations for preprocessing, model building, model training, and model evaluation.
 - [In progress] Queue hypertuning jobs and batches based on hyperparameter combinations.
-- [ToDo] Evaluate and save the performance metrics of each model.
+- [In progress] Evaluate and save the performance metrics of each model.
 - [ToDo] Visually compare model metrics in Jupyter Notebooks with Plotly Dash to find the best one.
 - [Future] Derive informative featuresets from that dataset using supervised and unsupervised methods.
 - [Future] Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.